Lynching of John Glover: Background

 Six feet, five inches tall Deputy Sheriff Walter C. Byrd started working at the local prison but he was so brutal to its inmates that he was transferred to the Sheriff's department.
 There he developed a reputation for racial brutality.
 Just after 6:00 PM on July 29, 1922, Byrd entered Hatfield's Pool Hall on Hollywood Avenue in Macon.
 The pool hall was owned by Charles Henry Douglass, the wealthiest Black man in Macon.
-In Hatfield a scuffle broke out and claiming self-defense Glovers shot Walter C. Byrd.
+In Hatfield a scuffle broke out and claiming self-defense Glover shot and killed Walter C. Byrd.
 Another deputy there, Romas Raley, shot and killed George Marshall and mortally wounded Samuel Brooks, two Black men who happened to be playing pool.

-Glover was able to escape but the police shut down the city stopping all trains and released a bulletin that read: "John (Cocky) Glover, aged 25, 5 feet 6 or 7inches in height; light mulatto; right eye cocked; wears gray striped pitch-black suit of clothes; clean shaven; neat dresser.
+Glover escaped but the police stopped all trains and released a bulletin that read: "John (Cocky) Glover, aged 25, 5 feet 6 or 7inches in height; light mulatto; right eye cocked; wears gray striped pitch-black suit of clothes; clean shaven; neat dresser.
 Reward of $300 [$ in ] will be paid by the sheriff of Bibb county for his apprehension."

-The day after the shooting, Glover was still on the run and Macon police began door-to-door warrantless searches of houses in the Black Macon neighborhoods of Pleasant Hill, Tindall Field, Unionville, and other Black majority areas.
+The day after the shooting Macon police began door-to-door warrantless searches of houses in the Black Macon neighborhoods of Pleasant Hill, Tindall Field, Unionville, and other majority Black areas.
 In Griffin, Georgia police officers T.F.
-Phelps and Jim Huckabee found and arrested Glover on a train as he tried to flee to Chicago.
-Word of his arrest quickly reached Macon and a white mob of some 300 people drove to Griffin in hopes of lynching Glover.
+Phelps and Jim Huckabee arrested Glover on a train as he tried to flee to Chicago.
+Word of his arrest reached Macon and a mob of some 300 white people drove to Griffin.
 Police tried to secretly return Glover to Macon but they were intercepted by the mob on the road, 2 mi from Holton in Bibb County, Georgia.

-Glover was tied to a tree, riddled with bullets and lit on fire.
-The mob then took the mutilated body and paraded it through the Black areas of Macon, even trying to display it in C.H.
+Glover was tied to a tree, riddled with bullets and set on fire.
+The mob took the mutilated body and paraded it through the Black areas of Macon and tried to display it in C.H.
 Douglass's theatre.
-Police finally seized the body but didn't move it from the curb outside the theatre.
-Thousands of Macon residents came to view the body, some even fighting to grab a souvenir from the corpse.
+Police finally seized the body but did not move it from the curb outside the theatre.
+Thousands of Macon residents came to view the body, some fighting to grab a souvenir from the corpse.